asychin/prospydoor/README.md

 ## 🔗 Jitsi Integration

-ProsPyDoor connects to the existing Jitsi network (`jitsi_meet.jitsi`) and communicates with the Prosody container directly.
+PPCH connects to the existing Jitsi network (`jitsi_meet.jitsi`) and communicates with the Prosody container directly.

 **Requirements:**
 1. Main Jitsi stack must be running.